pgeu/pgeu-system/docs/confreg/configuring.md

 [schedule](schedule), and set the intro text used on the [call for papers](callforpapers).

+You can also decide if you want talkvoters to be able to see how others voted and the overall average vote.
+Usually this would be off until everyone has finished voting.

 ### Roles

 There are four types of roles that can be configured at the level of